-The FY 2018 Restricted Fund budget is based upon revenue and expenditure projections for each of the funds.
 The Restricted Fund includes the Organized Activities Fund, the Auxiliary Enterprise Fund, the Current Restricted Fund and the Plant Fund and involves virtually every department on campus in revenue and expenditure planning.
+The FY 2024 Restricted Fund budget is based upon revenue and expenditure projections for each of the funds.
 Revenues are derived from federal and non-federal support for sponsored programs, sales and services, reimbursed indirect costs, tuition and fees, bond proceeds, transfers from current unrestricted funds, and appropriations.
 The expenditure plan provides for salary adjustments, meets certain non-discretionary cost increases, reflects the University’s best efforts at planning to meet its most critical needs, and provides essential services within the limits of available resources.

-The Organized Activities Fund includes Medicine and Dentistry Practice Plan funds, sports camp activities, Conferences and Institute and mandatory fees (partial).
+The Organized Activities Fund includes Medicine and Dentistry Practice Plan funds, UI Pharmaceuticals, sports camp activities, and mandatory fees (partial).
 It also includes various tuition and program specific fees, publications, and workshops related to academic departments.

 The Auxiliary Enterprise Fund includes Intercollegiate Athletics, University Residence System, Iowa Memorial Union operations, Student Health, Recreational Services, Hancher Auditorium, Parking and Transportation, Cambus, and various smaller enterprises serving faculty, staff, students and the public.

 The Current Restricted Fund includes externally sponsored activities, predominately research and student financial aid funded from federal and non-federal sources.

 There are no new capital appropriations for the University of Iowa for the budget year FY2024.